isauadh/Data-Processing-Reddit/README.md

 ## Crawler

-The crawler program is collects top 1k of all time submissions and comments off the given subreddit.
+The crawler program collects maximun of top 1k of all time submissions and comments off the given subreddit.

-## RedditorOfSubreddit

-This program is to collect redditors off the subreddit.

-## RedditorPost-Subreddit
+## Redditor/Submission&Comment

-This program is to collect data related to redditor post.
-This program will collect all the submissions from the redditors in a subreddit.
+First, this program collects redditors on a given subreddit.
+Second, the program iterates through the list of redditors and gather their all time top submission and comments (maximum of 1k) on any subreddit throughout reddit.com.

 ## sort_post_by_author